orta/pragmatic-testing/README.md

 A Pragmatic Approach to Testing
 ===============

-An ebook about pragmatic testing strategys.
+An ebook about pragmatic testing strategies.
 You can grab the [epub here](https://github.com/orta/pragmatic-testing/blob/master/pragmatic_testing.epub?raw=true) - it's usually up to date.

 ##### Prospective Pages